WinVector/vtreat/Examples/Regression/Regression.md

 one-dimensional model of the centered output as a function of the explanatory variable

-**catD**: Produced from categorical variables: deviantion of outcome as a function of the explanatory variable
+**catD**: Produced from categorical variables: deviation of outcome as a function of the explanatory variable

 **is\_BAD**: Produced for both numerical and categorical variables: an indicator variable that marks when the original variable was missing or